 - Stir in the balsamic vinegar and season with salt and pepper.
 Serve straight from the pan or transfer to a serving container.
 Scatter the toasted almonds over the top and serve at once.

-See lots more veggie-filled salads & sides.
+See lots more plant-forward salads & sides.